Rahmanunjan/Rentzify/README.md

 A DeFi platform built on Moonbeam securing and monetising rent deposits.

 ### SUMMARY
 **Rentzify** is using an **ERC-4626** solidity smart contract deployed on the Moonbeam parachain to make rent deposits secure.
 The security is via use of a decentralised platform.
 Additionally, the use of a smart contract and a Multisig controls access to rent deposits in the vault.
-Deposits will be added to the vault and a native token used to accord shares to users wallets.
-Also, a **Multisig Wallet** will set up signatories to the funds with nominees from *renters* and *Landlords* ( 3 each).
+Deposits will be added to the vault and a native token used to accord shares to *renters* wallets.
+Also, a **Multisig Wallet** will set up signatories to the deposited tokens with nominees from *renters* and *Landlords* ( 3 each).
 Deposits are withdrawn in the following conditions:
 1. 4 out of 6 signatories sign the transaction.
 2. Yield is earned on part or whole of the deposits.
 Borrowers pay 5% of their stake to the renters. *Landlords* receive 20% of the yield from the *renters*.
 The platform takes 2.5 %.
+3. Renters end their tenancy.
+4. The DAO has given a final decision on an arbitrated case.
+5. Individuals are banned/banished from the vault.

-*Non tenants* can utilish flash loans, yield farming by staking an equivalent token into the Vault.
+*Non tenants* can utilish flash loans, yield farming and other DeFi tools to stake an equivalent token into the Vault.
 Hence, *tenants* and *landlords* will be recipients of the yield bearing vault.

 ### PROBLEM
 1. Landlords are charging exorbitant rent deposits.